Everyone in here is so very, very kind.

 Ah, here comes Graham the Orthopaedic Surgeon who’s been plaguing me all morning.
 He tends towards rotundity, has floppy reddish-mousey hair, trousers way too tight around the calves and no belt.
 How does that work?
 Trousers have belt loops for a reason!
 And, he beams like a chimpanzee, all the time, at everyone, at anything.
 Walls, toilet doors, lab reports bringing bad news.
 His smile is more of a lop-sided grin from a mouth that’s simultaneously trying to shout around a corner.
 On top of that, to make himself more attractive to girls, boys, don’t care, mostly to himself I think, he stretches his eyes wide, just a fraction, so they catch the light and glint.
 Far from the desired effect, he looks like a coke addict about to commit murder.

 Credit where it’s due, he knows his job.
 As soon as I arrived on the ward in the early hours of the morning, he ordered some urgent tests and now, presumably, he’s rushed straight from the lab to deliver the results himself.
 He even helps me into the hospital bed so I’ll be more comfortable.
 How kind.

 He’s loitering, doing that steppy thing designed by moronic bit-part actors to illustrate thoughtful indecision.
 One step towards the window then one towards the door, going nowhere.
-His nose buried in my medical notes, flicking through pages of graphs and numbers.
-He slows down, looks out the window, grunts and heaves like a boudoir madam scrutinising a dodgy clients’ credentials.
+His nose, buried in my medical notes, he flicked through pages of graphs and numbers.
+He slows down, looks out the window, grunts and heaves like a boudoir madam scrutinising a dodgy client’s credentials.
 Finally, he turns to face me and his smile is now impossibly wide and white, his cheeks plump as tennis balls, only this time, by contrast, his eyes are dark and shadowy.